-Three of the most important characteristics that make democracy work 1.
-Community consultation 2.
-Open - there are suggestions from below (from the community) 3.
-Honest and fair - the outcome is for the people Ability of the community to engage with the local government Enhanced (because there is a Village Representatives Council/BPD) Relationship between democracy and community prosperity Exists (if democracy works well in accordance with regulations then there will be prosperity) Level of government corruption At the village/local level At the central level A lot Most
+Three of the most important 1.
+Community consultation characteristics that make 2.
+Open - there are suggestions from below (from the democracy work community) 3.
+Honest and fair - the outcome is for the people Ability of the community to Enhanced (because there is a Village Representatives engage with the local Council/BPD) government Relationship between Exists (if democracy works well in accordance with regulations democracy and community then there will be prosperity) prosperity Level of government 1.
+At the village/local level A lot corruption 2.
+At the central level Most